Agile & Scrum 101

 - Responding to change over following a plan

-Design Thinking be integrated into the Agile development process which is a human-centered approach to problem solving.
+Design Thinking is integrated into the Agile development process which is a human-centered approach to problem solving.
 It focuses on understanding the user and their needs.
 The process is iterative and non-linear, meaning that teams can revisit stages throughout the process.

 The key differences between Agile and traditional project management methodologies include:

-Flexibility vs. Predictability:
+- Flexibility vs. Predictability:

 Agile: Emphasizes flexibility and adaptability to changes throughout the project lifecycle.

-Traditional: Focuses on thorough upfront planning and predictability, with a linear, sequential approach.
+Traditional: Focuses on thorough upfront planning and predictability, with a linear, sequential approach. - Delivery Timeline:

 Agile: Involves iterative cycles, delivering small increments of work frequently.

-Traditional: Aims for a single final delivery after all project phases are complete.
+Traditional: Aims for a single final delivery after all project phases are complete. - Customer Involvement:

 Agile: Continuous customer feedback and collaboration are integral.